 Unless you choose the early walk-off option where you can leave the ship at 7 a.m. without any assistance at all, the process of going from the gloomy baggage terminal to the exit door can be exhausting.

 Luggage porters are usually plentiful and eager for your business.
 You can even ask the luggage porter to lift your bags from the carousel once they’ve been spotted.

 Not only will you be able to scurry through the terminal, luggage porters usually have their own immigration lines.
 This is especially important on transatlantic crossings back to the US when the immigration queue can be horrendously long and slow.

 Remember to extend a gratuity for this service.
 Generally, $2 per bag or round up to $5 or $10 as needed or if your bags are super-heavy or enormous.
 He’ll even walk you outside to the taxi rank.

-With cruising being the best vacation value, as well as receiving the highest rated type of vacation, it’s no wonder that over 24 million travelers are predicted to have cruised in 2016.
-Enjoy your cruise!
+With cruising being the best vacation value, as well as receiving the highest rated type of vacation, it’s no wonder that over 30 million travelers cruised in 2022.

-What cruise tips would you like to share?
+Do you have any solo cruise tips you’d like to share?